 Samuel, like Roger Tandy, was a charter member of the First Baptist Church.

 After Samuel died in 1879, the road from his plantation to downtown came to bear his name.
 Samuels Avenue runs along a bluff and still has the same grand view over the river that Ripley Arnold saw in 1849 and that Baldwin Samuel saw about 1857.
 During the neighborhood’s long history it has hosted the fine houses of the wealthy and the shotgun houses of laborers.
-It still has a few houses from the nineteenth century, but time, fire, neglect, and development have claimed many of the oldest houses.
+It still has a few houses from the nineteenth century, but time, fire, neglect, and development have claimed most of the oldest houses.

 Here are the three today:

 “A” is the Getzendaner house (1880s).
 John Getzendaner is listed in the 1885 city directory as a stockman.
 The fireplace, staircase, and molding of the interior are beautiful.
 The Getzendaner has been renovated and is now occupied.

 A column brace of the back porch of the Getzendaner house.

 Eave brackets of Getzendaner house.